-6.30 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce.
+6.30 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+We adhere to the DfE monitoring and filtering standards.

 6.31 At Redcastle Family School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
+We also communicate with parents and carers to reinforce the importance of children being safe online.